ujwacha/wallpapercavedownloader/README.md

 # wallpapercavedownloader
-this script scrapes all pictures from a spesefic wallpapercave album
+this script scrapes all pictures from a spesefic wallpapercave album.
+Unlike other wallpaper scrapers, that are written in Python which use even more bloat libs, this script is a simple shell one liner.
+As simple as it can get

 # How to use
 wallpapercavedownloader.sh < link to the wallpapercave album >